Code-Institute-Submissions/michael-schumacher-career/README.md

 - Points: total number of points
 - Position: finishing position for season

+Although there was a vast number of graphs to choose from in order to display this information, I decided to keep it simple and use graphs that people would be familiar with so as not to cause confusion or misinterpret information

 - As a user type, I want to perform an action, so that I can achieve a goal.